TESTS: "FALSE POSITIVE" [false alarm] AND "FALSE NEGATIVE" TEST

 medical arena: a mammogram shows suspicious findings (a "positive" breast cancer

-screening test), but biopsy results are negative (pathology studies were concordant and showed
+screening test by imaging), but biopsy results are negative (pathology studies were, however, concordant with the abnormal imaging and showed

 a known benign breast condition that explained the mammogram findings)...a "false-positive"